 Maximizes Profitable Utilization of Resources

 A well-structured resource management plan ensures resources are profitably utilized.
-By tracking utilization levels, firms can reallocate resources efficiently to ensure they spend a substantial amount of their time on revenue-generating and high-priority activities, ultimately enhancing productivity and profitability.
+It allows firms to track utilization levels in real time and reallocate resources to ensure they spend a substantial amount of their time on revenue-generating tasks instead of non-billable work.
+This ultimately enhances productivity and profitability.

 Facilitates Proactive Resource Risk Mitigation